 It is the mission of the Grand Haven Environmental Affairs Committee to preserve and enhance the environmental resources of our community while maintaining economic vitality.
 The purpose of the Committee is to review environmental issues that the City Council would like considered input upon.
 The committee will research the pros and cons of alternative public policy actions and present options to the City Council when requested.
-The Committee meets the first Thursday of the month, 7:00 p.m., City Hall.
+The Committee meets the first Thursday of every month at 6:00 p.m. in City Hall.

 This is a citizen’s advisory board, which provides input on issues regarding the usage and maintenance of the waterfront properties owned by the City of Grand Haven.

 Historic Conservation District Commission

 The purpose of this board is to safeguard the heritage of the City of Grand Haven by preserving landmarks and sites which reflect elements of the city’s cultural, social, economical, political or architectural history.